gsc-aoyama/questionnaire4onlineclasses/questionnaire_en.md

 https://sites.google.com/gs.gsc.aoyama.ac.jp/gscgsuiteportal/questionnaire

 As this is an anonymous survey, your identity will not be made known.
-Only the collected data, without identifying individual students, may be disclosed under CC-BY-4.0.
+Only the collected data, without identifying individual students, may be disclosed under CC BY 4.0.
 https://github.com/gsc-aoyama/questionnaire4onlineclasses

 © GSC, Aoyama Gakuin Univ., CC BY 4.0, https://creativecommons.org/licenses/by/4.0/deed.ja